sandeep-kumar-7562/data_yatra_courses/python/python_chapter_02_install.md

-# 🛠️ Chapter 2: Installing Python and Setting Up the Environment
+# 🛠️ Installing Python and Setting Up the Environment

 ## 🧩 Getting Started
 Before you start writing Python code, you need to install Python on your system and set up a suitable development environment.
 This chapter will guide you through the process step by step